Apr 20, 2026 Leave a message

 IPA vs Ethyl Acetate

-Isopropyl alcohol (IPA) is a polar alcohol solvent widely used in cleaning and disinfection.
+Isopropyl alcohol (IPA) is a polar alcohol solvent mainly used in cleaning and surface preparation.

 • Electronics cleaning